Disney Cruise Line – Pre/Post Cruise Hotels and Ground Transportation

 If you will be taking a West Coast Disney cruise and you are also planning to make a “grand tour” of Southern California, with a visit to Disneyland as well as other Southern California tourist destinations, a rental car is definitely your best bet.
 Taking taxis, limos or shuttles between the major attractions would cost a fortune because the distances are significant.
 For instance, it’s a 1.5 hour drive between SeaWorld San Diego and Disneyland.
 Southern California is a very car-oriented culture, with relatively poor public transportation.
 Trying to get between a number of different attractions without a car can be an exercise in frustration.

-If you are flying in or out of Los Angeles International Airport (LAX), all of the major rental car companies have locations there.
+If you are flying in or out of San Diego International Airport (SAN), all of the major rental car companies have locations there.
 See the Rental Cars page and check the company that interests you for more information.

-Port of Los Angeles – Luxury Sedan, Limo or Private Van/SUV Service
+Port of San Diego – Lyft, Taxi, Luxury Sedan, Limo or Private Van/SUV Service

 The great thing is, you can schedule the vehicle to get you to the ship earlier than the bus passengers, which allows you to board ahead of the crowd and get yourself settled, make Palo and spa reservations, etc.

-If you need to transfer between the Disneyland area or Los Angeles International Airport (LAX) and the Port of Los Angeles, your least expensive option is SuperShuttle, a shared van service.
+If you need to transfer between the San Diego Airport (SAN) and the Port of San Diego, your least expensive option is usually a shared van service.
 The shuttle will make multiple stops, so allow plenty of time.

 However, for the ultimate in convenience and luxury, consider using a private towncar or limo transfer.
 It may cost a bit more than a shuttle, but it is much more comfortable and efficient.